zencrepes/zencrepes/README.md

 Replace METEOR_GITHUB_CLIENTID and METEOR_GITHUB_CLIENTSECRET with the secrets you just obtained.

-And that's it, no need to modify GOOGLE_ANALYTICS, which is just used to provide usage metrics for zencrepes.io and dev.zencrepes.io.
+No need to modify GOOGLE_ANALYTICS, which is just used to provide usage metrics for zencrepes.io and dev.zencrepes.io.

 #### Launch ZenCrepes